Certification for Next Generation Personal e-Mobility

 Let UL’s Laurie Florence, principal engineer and lead developer for UL 2272, walk you through the requirements of the standard and our plans for reaching a consensus on these requirements in the future.

-We provide assets to support media covering UL’s involvement in the testing and certification of self-balancing scooters (hoverboards):
+We provide assets to support media covering UL’s involvement in the testing and certification of personal e-Mobility devices including hoverboards: